Click on a province to explore more

 Koshi Province

-Five of the world's fourteen eight-thousanders rise from this single province.
+Five of the fourteen eight-thousanders are found in this one province.
 Everest is here.
 So is Makalu.
 So is Kangchenjunga.
-But Koshi isn't just about altitude records; it's about what happens to a person when they stand at the base of something this immense and realize the scale of what's possible.
+And Koshi is not just about altitude records; it is about what it does to the human psyche to stand at the foot of something this massive, this incredible, and contemplate what is possible.

 Explore Koshi